karl-johan-grahn/helm-registry/README.md

     to `/` by default in `deployment.yaml`
     * Implement a proper `/live` and `/ready` endpoint in the service and parametrize the readiness probes to use those custom endpoints instead
+* Investigate how to use LoadBalancer service type together with Kind cluster for testing charts
 * Helm does not seem to support installing charts from private GitHub repositores, so the repository has to be public for now: https://github.com/helm/helm/issues/8392